 Wool is less common than nylon and polyester, but is a fiber worth noting.
 Wool is typically regarded as high end, and has the price tag to go with it.
 It is offered in broadloom format (wall to wall carpet), and is also a common fiber used for rugs.
 Most of the vintage Turkish rugs that are currently popular (and gorgeous!) are made of wool.
-Wool is extremely durable and does not easily loose its shape.
+Wool is durable and does not easily loose its shape.
 It will keep its form for years, and show little wear.
-There are two major negatives associated with wool.
+However, there are two major negatives associated with wool.
 It has the potential to start "balding" over time, and has little resistance to mildew if exposed to a damp environment.
-Because wool is classified as a high end product, it is often offered in colorful, intricate patterns.
-These designs can be wildly tempting, but I would hesitate to select a broadloom wool for my home.
+The intricate designs offered for wool rugs can be wildly tempting, but I would hesitate to select a broadloom wool for my home.
 I prefer to err toward practicality when selecting the permanent home fixtures.
-Because rugs are easily replaceable, I find no hesitation purchasing a wool rug for a client.
 Lastly, keep in mind that wool is not as soft to the touch as nylon and polyester, and has a coarser texture.

 *When shopping for carpet, keep your family's allergies in mind.
 (Ty is allergic to wool and jute, so that made my quest for a Vintage Turkish beauty quite challenging.)